dkrajzew/degrotesque/docs/mkdocs/index.md

 degrotesque -i my_folder -r --no-backup
 ```

-Applies the default actions to all files that match the extension in the folder &ldquo;my_folder&rdquo; and all subfolders.
+Applies the default actions to all files in the folder &ldquo;my_folder&rdquo; and all subfolders.
 No backup files are generated.

 Background